Chris Wakelin

 Chris Wakelin (born 16 March 1992) is an English professional snooker player from Rugby, Warwickshire.
-He practices in Bar 8 in Rugby.
 He turned professional in 2013 and won his first ranking title at the 2023 Snooker Shoot Out.

 Career

 Early career

 Wakelin started playing snooker aged 8, when his parents Mark and Angie bought him his first mini snooker table, and by the time he was 11 he was successfully playing in the local league.
 However, his career nearly came to a halt at the age of 17 when he had to start working full-time as an ASDA delivery driver to support himself financially, and only played snooker as a hobby.
 In 2012 Wakelin decided to give the game another go, but soon had to face more difficulties as family issues resulted in a severe depression: "I could line up but I just couldn’t pot.
 I thought I would never play again.
 But thankfully with the help of my friends I managed to turn it around."
 Since then Wakelin reached the semi-finals of the 2013 English Amateur Championship, before making it through to the England's Under 21 final (where he would later beat Hammad Miah).